-To know even one life has breathed easier because you have lived.
+To leave the world a bit better, whether by a healthy child, a garden patch, or a redeemed social condition; To know even one life has breathed easier because you have lived.
 This is to have succeeded.” – Ralph Waldo Emerson (1803 – 1882) American Essayist & Poet

-You Exist so You have Value
+You Exist, so You have Value

 He encouraged us to be true to ourselves as a unique representation of what it means to be human.

 Our individual interpretation of whether our life is meaningful determines if we feel our life has significance.
-In the finalanalysis, you get to choose what makes your life meaningful.

 Your Life Has Meaning Even if it is Unknown

 Or the person you save later saves the life of someone who will make a big difference by something as simple as stopping them from walking into traffic in front of an oncoming bus when they’re distracted.

-Modern philosopher, Casey Woodling, suggests that theunexamined life has no meaning which makes sense because we assign the meaning we find for our life and if we don’t spend time considering it, we won’t see that our life has meaning.
+Modern philosopher, Casey Woodling, suggests that the unexamined life has no meaning, which makes sense because we assign the meaning we find for our life, and if we don’t consider it, we won’t see that our life has meaning.

-Roy F. Baumeister, a world renown sociologist and researcherconcludes that ameaningful life has four properties including a purpose that guidesour actions and gives us direction, values that allow us to know good from bad and allow us to see our life as good, and positive progress toward our purpose.
+Roy F. Baumeister, a world-renowned sociologist and researcher concludes that a meaningful life has four properties, including a purpose that guides our actions and gives us direction, values that allow us to know good from bad and allow us to see our life as good, and positive progress toward our purpose.

-Over to YOU now.
+Over to you now.

 Let us know what you think the point of life is in the comment section below.